ptdeboer/vbrowser/README.md

 Ant
 ---
 The Ant build is now broken.
-The build files are kept for references purpose only.
+The build files are kept for reference purposes only.